ChidiRnweke/blog/src/articles/scala3py4.md

 From there, we unpacked what Scala brings to the table: its solid type system, the ability to run just about anywhere, and a toolbox of advanced libraries for when things get complex.
 But, it's clear these strengths also kind of niche-fy Scala, making it seem more like a specialist's pick than a language for the average programmer.

 We're eyeing to tackle projects in Python and in two flavours of Scala—keeping it simple in one and going all out with functional programming in the other.
 This approach isn't just about showing off Scala's range; it's about breaking down the perception that it's only for the heavy-lifting in coding.
-In total that's 3 projects written three times each, I hope to see you guys in the next 3 parts.
+In total that's 3 projects written three times each.
+I hope to see you guys in the next part on scripting!

 Let me know your thoughts by opening an issue on the repository, a comment section is in the works!